 - Easy Chicken Spaghetti

 - Air Fryer General Tso’s Chicken

 - Asian Baked Chicken Legs

-Flat Chicken is family favorite recipe!
+Flat Chicken is our secret family recipe for the best chicken cutlets you’ll ever have!
 Flat Chicken is what our boys used to call these crispy chicken cutlets when they were little and the name stuck!
 Eat these cutlets as is or use them to make so many different recipes!